How To Buff A Car

 - Start with a clean car.
 Your buff job won’t look all that great if you’re rubbing in dead bugs and dirt.

 - Don’t buff in one spot for too long.
-The heat can damage the paint.
+The heat will damage the paint.

 - You can buff by hand in a pinch, but it’s going to require some elbow grease.